NYPL/digarch/tools/software.md

 This script is used in the lab to repackage Finding Aid Component packages.
 [FACTools](https://github.com/NYPL/digarch_scripts/blob/main/Mac/qctools.sh){:target="_blank"}
 ### report ftk extents script
-This script transforms XML reports exported from FTK after Proecessing Archivists have completed bookmarking into JSON files for import into Aspace.
+This script transforms XML reports exported from FTK after Processing Archivists have completed bookmarking into JSON files for import into ASpace.
 The script takes two arguments.
 * ```-f``` or ```--file```: this argument accepts the path to the XML report to be transformed.
 * ```-o``` or ```--output```: this arguments accepts the path to the destination directory for the transformed.